johannacarlberg/exchange-app/README.md

 ## Deployments

 A deployment will be triggered upon merging into master.
+This is setup with CircleCI.

 *Link:* [http://exchange-apps.herokuapp.com/](http://exchange-apps.herokuapp.com/)